BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.6 (75)

 * Fixed #198.
 Now shows QR codes for signed PSBTs in same format as request.
+* Fixed #203.
+HD Private Keys and HD Public Keys are no longer shown in the Key Export screen when Ethereum or Tezos is selected.

 ### 1.6 (74)